oracle-livelabs/developer/rest-services-for-adb-appDevLive/create-table/create-table.md

     ![Data Column Layout from uploaded file](./images/sdw-21.png)

-    Set all the columns to be of VARCHAR2 with the length of 4000.
+    Set all columns to VARCHAR2 with a length of 4000.
 This will provide a flawless data loading experience.

     ![Set Columns to VARCHAR2 4000](./images/sdw-21a.png)